Milan Malpensa Airport: Alitalia's main hub (1998–2008)

 During the night of 24/25 October 1998, Alitalia moved the majority of its fleet from Rome Fiumicino Airport – where it had been flying from for over 50 years – to Malpensa Airport.
-The airport started a new lease of life as the Italian flag carrier's main hub.
 Alitalia added up to 488 movements and 42,000 passengers a day at the facility which, by the end of 1998, had handled 5.92 million passengers (an increase of more than two million over the previous year's figure).

-In 1999, it recorded a spectacular leap to 16.97 million and, by 2007, passenger numbers had reached 23.9 million.
-Efficient rail links from two different stations in Milan (Centrale and Cadorna stations) ensured easy access by railway, whereas the nearby A8 motorway had an extra lane added in each direction to help speed up traffic into and out of the city centre.
+In 1999, it recorded a leap to 16.97 million and, by 2007, passenger numbers had reached 23.9 million.
+Rail links from two different stations in Milan (Centrale and Cadorna stations) ensured easy access by railway, whereas the nearby A8 motorway had an extra lane added in each direction to help speed up traffic into and out of the city centre.

 Before 2001, ground handling services at Malpensa were shared by the SEA (airport's operator) and Trans-World Airlines.
 Since then, the contracting process has gradually been deregulated.
 In 2000, airport security services at Malpensa were transferred from the Polizia di Stato (State Police) to SEA's internal division, SEA Airport Security.
 Up to 2002, SEA was assisted by IVRI in providing security services, but the contract was not renewed after its expiry.
 Nevertheless, SEA Airport Security is supervised by the Polizia di Stato (Italian State Police), Guardia di Finanza (Italian Military Customs Police) and Ente Nazionale Aviazione Civile (Italy's Civil Aviation Authority), whereas the Carabinieri (Italian Military Police) supervises ramp entrance.

 Ramp services are provided by SEA Handling, ATA and, more recently, Aviapartner.
 SEA Handling provided 80% of the ramp services at Malpensa Airport due to its major customer, Alitalia.
 In May 2006, however, Italy's Civil Aviation Authority took off the limitation of two ramp handlers.

 In 2008, a new development plan was launched by Società Esercizi Aeroportuali SpA (SEA), valued at €1.4 billion, to include a third pier for Terminal 1 and the construction of a third runway.
-In a surprise move, however, Alitalia announced its decision to revert to Rome Fiumicino Airport as its main hub, due to 'high operating costs' at Malpensa Airport.
-Alitalia did not pull out of Malpensa altogether and continues to fly several domestic and European services from Milan and two intercontinental flights (to New York–JFK and Tokyo–Narita).
+However, Alitalia announced its decision to revert to Rome Fiumicino Airport as its main hub, due to "high operating costs" at Malpensa Airport.
+Alitalia did not pull out of Malpensa altogether and continued to fly several domestic and European services from Milan and two intercontinental flights (to New York–JFK and Tokyo–Narita).
 However, Malpensa lost around 20% of its daily movements, a decrease from 700 to 550, which resulted in only 19.2 million passengers passing through in 2008.
-The airport continued to suffer during 2009 when the international financial crisis and higher fuel prices caused a reduction to only 17.6 million passengers that year.
+The airport continued to suffer during 2009 when the international financial crisis and higher fuel prices caused a reduction to 17.6 million passengers that year.